HarleyBartles/switch-rom-packer/README.md

 - Icons are auto-fetched from the [Libretro Thumbnails](https://github.com/libretro-thumbnails/libretro-thumbnails) repo
   (with configurable preference: **logos** by default, or **boxarts**).
 - If no match is found, the packer falls back to a generated initials-based JPEG.
-- **NSP build support is in progress** — the project now vendors [hacBrewPack](https://github.com/pplatoon/hacBrewPack) as a submodule.
+- **NSP forwarder build support is now wired up** — the project vendors [hacBrewPack](https://github.com/pplatoon/hacBrewPack) as a submodule, and the pipeline can produce per-ROM NSP forwarders.
+- **Current limitation:** produced NSPs install but show as a grey box with a spinner on hardware.
+This will be addressed in the next milestone.
 - Designed to batch through large libraries with minimal config.

 > **Project status:** Early WIP (Sep 2025).
-Working libnx stub + Python packer pipeline + icon auto-fetch are in place.
+Working libnx stub + Python packer pipeline + icon auto-fetch + NSP forwarder build flow (using hacBrewPack).
-> `tools/hacbrewpack/` is vendored as a git submodule; NSP build/forwarder flow is the next milestone.
+> NSPs are being built end-to-end, but forwarder boot logic isn’t yet functional.

 ---